 After a dip in the lake, take a walk on the Pet Exercise Trail located at the South Beach parking lot.

-Pets can enjoy off-leash play at both of these locations!
+Pets can enjoy off-leash play at both locations!
 But remember, please always pick up after them, and don’t leave it hanging.